 - Once the sealant bond is broken on the target shingle, the same bond will need to be broken on the overlying shingle or shingles, so they can be gently lifted to expose the nails in the target shingle.
 (Since shingles in successive courses up the roof are installed offset from the courses below, you may need to perform that step on a shingle to the right or left of the overlying shingle as well).

 Step Three – Remove the nails.

 - Sometimes the nails can be removed by direct access, but often trying to pry out the nails from above the shingle can damage the shingle’s granular surface.
 It is therefore better to lift the shingle AND the nail at the same time, so you’ll need to access the bottom of the target shingle.

 Slide the pry bar up tight to each nail area and pry upwards on the shingle, which will also lift the nail out of the deck.
 Lift all four nails out of the target shingle.
 (In the photo below we’ve shown this step at a roof edge for a clearer view.)

-This simple technique has been used for decades in those rare instances where a shingle needs to be replaced in an existing roof.
 For more roof maintenance suggestions, visit IKO’s article on residential roof maintenance.